Quick Answer: To find out if your mobile is eSIM compatible, you have three main methods:

 - Alternatively, go to Settings > Mobile Data and check if the option Add Data Plan or Add eSIM exists.

-If you already have an eSIM installed or want to know how to do it, check our eSIM installation guide for iPhone, where we explain the process step-by-step for all compatible models.
+If you already have an eSIM installed or want to know how to do it, check our iPhone eSIM installation guide, where we explain the step-by-step process for all compatible models.

 How to check if your Android is eSIM compatible (Samsung, Google Pixel, Xiaomi, etc.)